The First-Year Experience: Your Success Starts Here

 four Webster students sit on bench together, smiling

 Our advisors are here to support you in every aspect of your education — from student aid to choosing coursework and taking advantage of unique local and global learning opportunities.
-Find the admissions counselor for your region in the list below.
+Find the first-year student admissions counselor for your region in the list below.

-Meet Your First-Year Admissions Counselor
+Meet Your First-Year Admissions Counselors

 Andrew Laue